Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Management Layer

-\textbf{Anonymization captures the process of removing identity information from health data to mitigate the risks of identifying the actual source or owner of such health records.} Majeed in \cite{383} proposed an anonymization scheme to enhance the data privacy of EHR.
+\item Post-quantum cryptography: Post-quantum cryptography can enable the HDT by providing a secure method for protecting the privacy-sensitive healthcare-related data that is exchanged between PTs and VTs.
+With the emergence of quantum computing, current cryptographic methods that are used to secure sensitive data, such as EHRs, could be vulnerable to attacks in the future.
+Fortunately, the post-quantum cryptography is developed to resist quantum computers and quantum computing-based attacks.
+This means that post-quantum cryptography can provide a high level of security and privacy for HDT in PH applications.
+For example, Mirtskhulava et al. \cite{472} proposed a blockchain scheme with hash-based post-quantum digital signatures for securing EHRs.
+Xu et al. \cite{473} proposed a post-quantum public-key searchable encryption scheme on blockchain (PPSEB) for E-healthcare scenario to enable data sharing while ensuring security and privacy.
+PPSEB employed a lattice-based cryptographic primitive to ensure the security of the search process and achieve the forward security to avoid key leakage of medical information. \end{itemize} \item \emph{Anonymization}: Anonymization captures the process of removing identity information from health data to mitigate the risks of identifying the actual source or owner of such health records.
+Majeed in \cite{383} proposed an anonymization scheme to enhance the data privacy of EHR.
 The proposed scheme aimed at preventing identity disclosure even in the presence of pertinent background knowledge by adopting a fixed interval approach, which classified the quasi-identifiers of the EHR data in fixed intervals, while replacing the original values with their averages.
 Aminifar et al. in \cite{384} investigated the process of anonymizing data in a health data sharing application to address the problem associated with record-linkage and attribute-linkage attack models.
 To ensure anonymization, the authors studied anonymization as a constrained optimization problem, where k-anonymity, l-diversity and t-closeness privacy models were jointly studied.
 Recently, ML has been demonstrated as a useful tool to enhance the anonymization of health-related data.
 A common example of an ML-based anonymization solution in the literature is generative adversarial networks (GANs)-based anonymization.
 Angulo et al. in \cite{380} proposed an HDT architecture to support patients with lung cancer.
 The proposed architecture adopted GANs to ensure anonymization of healthcare data (e.g., CT images of a patient).
-Through GANs, fake health data (e.g., thyroid-related and cardiogram data) were also generated in \cite{381} by converting the original raw data, including static data and dynamic data, into images to facilitate their usage for GANs anonymization process.
+Through GANs, fake health data (e.g., thyroid-related and cardiogram data) were also generated in \cite{381} by converting the original raw data, including static data and dynamic data, into images to facilitate their usage for GANs anonymization process. \item \emph{FL}: FL is a distributive AI paradigm which has opened up new opportunities to ensure privacy in HDT by ensuring that raw data of participants are not transmitted during any data sharing process.
+The centralized AI paradigm has the potential to suffer from privacy leakage because sensitive health data are transmitted through public networks and processed by a \emph{honest-but-curious} cloud server.
+In contrast to centralized AI, FL promotes distributed learning on end devices, where only gradients are transmitted to the central global model, thus preserving the privacy \cite{386}.
+Note that we have already surveyed the applications of FL in HDT in section \ref{EC-CLO}, and therefore the details are not repeated again for conciseness. \end{enumerate}